 Certain non-GAAP financial measures and certain other industry measures relating to our operations and financial performance, such as, Adjusted Total Income, Adjusted EBITDA, Adjusted EBITDA Margin, return on net worth and net asset value per share, have been included in this Prospectus.
-We compute and disclose such non-GAAP financial and operational measures, and such other industry related statistical and operational information relating to our operations and financial performance as we consider such information to be useful measures of our business and financial performance, and because such measures are frequently used by securities analysts, investors and others to evaluate the operational performance of the diagnostics businesses, many of which provide such non-GAAP financial and operational measures, and other industry related statistical and operational information.
+We compute and disclose such non-GAAP financial and operational measures, and such other industry related statistical and operational information relating to our operations and financial performance as we consider such information to be useful measures of our business and financial performance, and because such measures are frequently used by securities analysts, investors and others to evaluate the operational performance of the diagnostics businesses, many of which provide such non-GAAP financial and operational measures, and other industry related statistical and other industry related statistical and operational measures.